Use Cases

 As a media company, I want to categorize my audience, so that I can sell my advertising space at premium pricing, while offering my visitors relevant ads.

-How Predictive Audiences Models Work how-predictive-audiences-models-work
+How Predictive Audiences Models Work

 When you create a Predictive Audiences model, you go through three steps: